IEA (2019), Establishing multilateral power trade in ASEAN, IEA, Paris https://www.iea.org/reports/establishing-multilateral-power-trade-in-asean

+Table 1.
 International case studies examined in this report

 Four of the case studies are primary arrangements.
 PJM and ISO New England are both regional power markets covering multiple states within the United States.
 Nord Pool is a regional wholesale market covering multiple countries in northern Europe.
 Finally, India has, over a number of years, managed to fully integrate its domestic power system into a single market covering the entire country.

 Two of the case studies fall into the category of secondary trading arrangements.
 The Southern African Power Pool (SAPP) allows for multilateral trading among multiple countries in southern Africa, while SIEPAC does the same (albeit in a structurally different fashion) for six countries in Central America.
 Both exist as separate market arrangements that sit above (or separately from) local, in-country power market arrangements.

 Finally, two nascent efforts were analysed: the Gulf Cooperation Council Interconnection Authority (GCC IA), and the South Asia Regional Initiative for Energy Integration (SARI/EI).

 Though these examples are all quite different, a number of lessons relevant to an ASEAN context emerged from the analysis.